 How to Apply for Planning Permission for Extensions in London

-If your extension requires full planning permission, here’s a step-by-step guide to the application process:
+If your extension requires full planning permission, here’s a step-by-step guide to the application process and how to get planning permission for extensions in London:

 Step 1: Prepare Detailed Plans